Find Affordable College Courses

 Best Schools for Affordable Quality for a Master's in Metallurgical Engineering

 Our analysis found Montana Technological University to be the best value school for metallurgical engineering students who want to pursue a master’s degree in the United States.
-Montana Tech is a small public school located in the town of Butte.
+Montana Tech is a small public school located in the remote town of Butte.

 Missouri University of Science and Technology graduate students pay an average of $31,008 in tuition and fees each year.